Abdus-Samee/portfolio/_pages/index.md

 ## Introduction

 Hello.
 This is Abdus Samee.
-I’m pursuing my B.Sc. degree in Computer Science & Engineering(CSE) from Bangladesh Engineering & Technology(BUET).
-I’m currently in the 7th(out of 8) semester.
+I’m pursuing my B.Sc. degree from the [Department of Computer Science & Engineering, Bangladesh Engineering & Technology(BUET)](https://cse.buet.ac.bd/).
+I’m currently in the 7th semester (out of 8).
 I built this website in order to showcase my works.

 I have provided links to my various sites.
 Do give them a visit!